-Most pupils will follow a modular GCSE course which is available at foundation or higher tier.
-Pupils will be placed in classes according to their results in Year 10 Examinations.
-Additionally, a number of pupils will be given the opportunity to study GCSE Double Award Science as one of their four optional subjects.
-If students choose Double Award Science as one of their options subjects, their suitability for the course will be assessed on their performance within the Year 10 examinations.
+Most students will follow a modular GCSE Single Award course which is available at foundation or higher tier.
+Students will be placed in classes according to their results in Year 10 Examinations.
+Additionally, a number of pupils will be given the opportunity to study GCSE Double Award Science or BTEC Principles of Applied Science as one of their four optional subjects.
+If students choose Double Award Science or Principles of Applied Science as one of their options subjects, this is studied as an additional qualification alongside Single Award Science and their suitability for either of the two courses will be assessed on their performance within the Year 10 examinations.
+Please note that Single Award Science alone is not an adequate level of Science at GCSE for a pathway into A-level Chemistry, Biology or Physics.